Arseni1919/Learning_DRL/README.md

 Here starts the second part of the book that introduces approximation functions such as NNs to the RL field.
 One of the key differences of approximation functions from tabular methods is that here, when a singe state is updated, the change generalises from that state affect the values of many other states.
 Another interesting fact is that here there are no states that will be visited twice, i.e. all states are unique.
-Si we need to generalise efficiently in order to find good policy.
+So, we need to generalise efficiently in order to find good policy.
 Because of this generalisation issue the learning eventually may become faster than in tabular methods, once again each state-update changes the values of numerous other states.

-ONe of the example algorithms from the book:
+One of the example algorithms from the book:

 <img src="pics/rl_13.png" width="700">